Table of Contents

 Look at months 0-2 in the chart:

-If you see steep drop-offs within the first 90 days, it’s usually a sign that there’s a problem.
+If you see steep drop-offs within the first 90 days, it's usually a sign of a problem.
 In most cases, it can come down to a combination of:

-A good next step would be to look at the accounts that canceled within that 90 day period.
-To do that, you can head to Customers in Baremetrics, and apply a couple of filters.
+A good next step is to look at the accounts that were canceled within that 90-day period.
+To do that, you can head to Customers in Baremetrics and apply a couple of filters.

-Note: One of the cancelled customers re-subscribed so their status is “Active”
+Note: One canceled customer re-subscribed, so their status is "Active."

-Then, you could go into each account and see their cancellation reason.
-In Baremetrics, you can see a timeline of the customer’s activity from the time they signed up to when they cancelled.
+Then, you could go into each account and see its cancellation reason.
+In Baremetrics, you can see a timeline of the customer's activity from signing up to canceling.

 Here's an example from one of those churned customers in the screenshot.

-We can see, the customer signed up and cancelled within days.
-And their cancellation reason was “Too expensive”.
+We can see that the customer signed up and canceled within days.
+Their cancellation reason was "too expensive."
 In this case, it could be a sign of misaligned expectations after they tried the product a bit.

-If you have a lot of customers churning within their first 90 days, it wouldn’t be a bad idea to include exit interviews in your cancellations flow so you can find out exactly what’s going wrong.
+If you have many customers churning within their first 90 days, it wouldn't be a bad idea to include exit interviews in your cancellations flow to find out exactly what's going wrong.

-In addition to analyzing the first 90 days, you can also use the cohort chart to find long-term retention trends.
-The same way we created segments for customers that churned within 90 days, you could repeat the process for 6, 12, 18 and 24 months.
+In addition to analyzing the first 90 days, you can use the cohort chart to find long-term retention trends.
+In the same way, we created segments for customers that churned within 90 days, and you could repeat the process for 6, 12, 18, and 24 months.

 Those were just a few examples of how to do churn analysis.
-There are a ton of ways you can segment your churned customers and further analyze them.
-But if you stick with the framework we outlined, you’ll be able to get most, if not all the insights you need to take the next step.
+You can segment your churned customers and further analyze them in many ways.
+But if you stick with the framework we outlined, you'll be able to get most, if not all, of the insights you need to take the next step.

 Reduce your customer churn rate with Baremetrics